mmisty/cypress-allure-adapter/README.md

 In the same time you can generate [Allure Report](https://github.com/allure-framework/allure2) from these results, and it will have all necessary fields.

+To achieve compatibility with Allure TestOps (watch mode) this plugin has different architecture(based on ws) in comparison with existing plugins which allows not to depend on cypress when writing test results.

 **Features**:
  - automatically adds all cypress commands to report (this is configurable)
  - automatically adds videos / screenshots